-When I first started making sourdough I followed the instructions from everyone on the internet to daily discard half my sourdough starter, religiously.
-I obeyed because everything I read made it sound like if I didn’t then I would end up with a lazy, unhealthy starter.
+When I first started making sourdough bread, I religiously followed the instructions from everyone on the internet to discard half my sourdough starter when I fed it.
+I obeyed because everything I read made it sound as if I didn’t then I would end up with a lazy, unhealthy starter.
 And nobody wants that.

-After making sourdough for a few years now and playing around with all the ways it can be used, I have found that I wasted A LOT of precious, perfectly good sourdough.
+After working with starter and sourdough for a few years now, and playing around with all the ways it can be used, I have found that I wasted A LOT of precious, usable sourdough.

 Oh sure, in the beginning when I was more confused than confident, I probably wouldn’t have even tried all the recipes I use it for today.
 So I understand that for a short time throwing away my discard was the best course of action.
-But after a few months as my confidence grew and I became a bit more dating, I could have been using it in various recipes if only more sourdough bakers had encouraged it.
-Too few people even seem to use discard, in my opinion.
+But after a few months, as my confidence grew and I became a bit more daring, I could have been using it in my recipes.
+If only more sourdough bakers had encouraged it.
+It seems too few bakers use discard, in my humble opinion.

-So, I’m here today to STRONGLY encourage, nearly beg, you to save and refrigerate your precious discard, and here’s why.
+So, I’m here today to STRONGLY encourage, no, beg you to save and refrigerate your precious discard, and here’s why.

 Three reasons to save and refrigerate your discard

-- There are so many recipes that can use discard.
-Even some less finicky recipes that say your starter must be active turn out great when using discard.
+- There are so many recipes where you can replace active starter with discard.
+Those less finicky recipes that say your starter must be active might turn out great when using discard.
 Also, using discard means never having to wait for your starter to become ready and active.
 Be daring, try it.
-What’s the worse that can happen?
+What’s the worst that can happen?
 You won’t die.

-- Discard is actually the party of your dough that’s been fermented the longest and therefore easiest on those who eat gluten-free.
-I can make pasta with discard and my gluten-free family members get to eat really good pasta without fear of repercussion from their digestive track later.
+- Discard is the part of your dough that’s been fermented the longest and therefore easiest on those who eat gluten-free.
+I can make pasta with discard and my gluten-free family members get to eat really good pasta without fear of repercussion from their digestive tract later.

 Here’s a few tips